rust-bakery/nom/doc/nom-guide/src/introduction.md

     - Documentation older than 21st August, 2021
     - Use of the `named!` macro
     - Use of `CompleteStr` or `CompleteByteArray`.
- - Nom can parse (almost) anything; but this guide will focus entirely on parsing complete `&str` into things.
+ - Nom can parse (almost) anything; but this guide will focus almost entirely on parsing complete `&str` into things.

-And finally, some nomenclature:
- - In this guide, regexes will be denoted inside slashes (for example `/abc/`) to distinguish them from regular strings.